-It’s easier than you may think to look stylish every day.
+Let’s talk about how to look stylish every day, because it’s easier than you may think.
 It doesn’t matter your budget, lifestyle, or body type.
 All it takes is some upfront time and a little discipline to look your best whether you are running around in yoga pants or headed to the office in a suit.

 For over a decade I was a personal stylist.
 I didn’t work with celebrities or high profile women.
 I didn’t have clients with limitless budgets or closets full of couture.
 Instead, I worked with women like you.
 Hard-working, budget-conscious, busy – oh, so busy.

-My clients were in in all seasons of life: from stay at home moms to seasoned executives and single professionals to recently retired.
-While they were diverse, they all shared one big commonality: they wanted to look stylish within their lives without having to fuss and fret about it.
+My clients were in all seasons of life: from stay at home moms to seasoned executives and single professionals to recently retired.
+While they were diverse, they all shared one thing in common: they wanted to look stylish within their lives without having to fuss and fret about it.

 So today I thought I would share what I learned from working and speaking with thousands of women.
 I didn’t pull these tips out of thin air.
 Rather, these are the strategies and advice that worked for my clients time and again.

-They are practical, easy to implement and will help set you up for success.
+They are practical, easy to implement and will help you look stylish all the time.

 Get Rid of “Just Okay”